 How does it work?
 You can sign up to be an affiliate for a number of companies in a number of ways (I'll cover a couple of the most popular ones below).
 Once you're registered you'll receive a link or a code which is unique to you – this is how the company tracks the business you send them.
 Every time someone buys something via one of your affiliate links you get a little kick back.
 Percentages vary, depending on the company.

 For example, Amazon gives a commission of between 4% and 10%, and some online course providers offer as much as 50%.
 Usually payments are made monthly but may also vary from company to company.

 How to get started

-First of all, you'll need to get registered on to some affiliate programs.
+Step one First of all, you'll need to get registered on to some affiliate programs.
 I recommend you get started with Amazon, as they have a huge variety of products and their affiliate system is relatively easy to use.

 You can also try ClickBank, which also has a wide range of products covering all industries.

 Finally, look at complementary businesses in your field.
 Perhaps a local nutritionist is looking for affiliates for an online course that would go really well with your personal training programme.
 A Google search can throw up all sorts of interesting results here.
 Once you've found some likely candidates, reach out to introduce yourself and find out how you can register as an affiliate.

 Step two Once you've got yourself registered and you have your unique affiliate links, you'll need to add them to your website and content.
 Take a look at any existing resources pages or recommendations you have on your site and update those links!
 If you don't already have a resources section on your site then now is the perfect time to set one up.
 Pick out your favourite products – the ones that suit your business and that your customers will benefit from – and make a list.
 Don't forget to use your new affiliate links!